syncfusion-content/flutter-docs/Flutter/maps/tile-layer.md

 ![OSM initial focalLatLng](images/tile-layer/osm_initial_focallatlng.png)

-## Changing the zoom level
+## Changing the initial zoom level

-You can able to set the initial zoom level by setting the `MapTileLayer.initialZoomLevel` property.
+You can set the initial zoom level by setting the `MapTileLayer.initialZoomLevel` property.
 This property cannot be changed dynamically.
 By default, it will be 1.
 The current zoom level can be obtained from the [MapZoomPanBehavior.zoomLevel].

-You can also able to set the initial zoom level by setting the `MapZoomPanBehavior.zoomLevel` property.

 {% tabs %}
 {% highlight Dart %}